madetech/blog/posts/vim_considered_harmful.md

 One of the best resources I have found online is Vimgolf.
 I must have completed over a 100 challenges.

-I was also fortunate enough to become friends with one of the Vim giants Drew Neil, the author of Vimcasts and went to all his meetups here in London.
+I was also fortunate enough to become friends with one of the Vim giants Drew Neil, the author of Vimcasts and went to all his meetups.

 If you take anything away from this, hopefully it's that if you want to use Vim, you have to be ready to commit to studying it.

+There is a fine line between Vim being your ally and Vim being your enemy, silently draining your energy and making you worse off than if you were using notepad (No offence to developers using Notepad).